xl0418/Phydon/README.md

   GTDB database.
 Phydon will compute the phylogenetic distance of users’ genome to the training data and estimate the maximum growth rates.

+## Bacteria and Archaea

+Phydon supports both bacteria and archaea.
+Users can specify the taxon by setting the argument `tax` to either `bacteria` or `archaea`.
+The default is `bacteria`.

 ## Identified genomes

 ## Minimal example